haniasita-zz/Appleify/README.md

 # Notes
 - This script will not work with files who contain percentage signs or exclamation marks.
 This is a limitation of Batch.
+- The "Originals" folder does not retain the original file structure of the provided folder.